 The MA phase is judged anonymously.
 The corridor is split into sections of 50m marked A, B and C (or A and B should the corridor only be 100m).
-A minimum of five judges are posted along the corridor, plus two others, one at the start and one at the finish.
+The canter is A,B,C and walk is C,B,A. A minimum of five judges are posted along the corridor, plus two others, one at the start and one at the finish.
 The number of judges may be changed, provided that the Technical Delegate/Ground Jury agrees.

 Each judge notes any faults on a form, including which section the fault is observed in (e.g. break in B).
 The judge must not show the form to either a competitor or to another judge.
-A fault of the same kind has to be noted by two or more judges, in the same section, in order to be counted.
+A fault of the same kind has to be noted by two or more judges in the same section in order to be counted.
 The forms will be collected and faults are marked by the Technical Delegate.